 The June 18-25, 2022 and June 25-July 2, 2022 retreat weeks are sold out.
 If you’re interested in being added to our waitlist send us your name and email, and we’ll be in touch.
-We will also be offering a trip from June 17 – 24, 2023.
-You can let us know if you would like more information about the 2023 retreat as well.
+Or reach out if you are interested in learning about other future retreats.

 Pricing and Registration